microsoft/vscode-react-native/README.md

    If you have not created an Exponent account, then specifying a new username and password will create one.
    Note that there is no e-mail associated with the account, and no way to recover a forgotten password.
    If you don't want to create an Exponent account, you can specify `expoHostType` parameter in your debug configuration to make Expo work locally (via LAN or on localhost).
-1. Once the packager starts, the extension will open a separate tab with QR code to scan from the Exponent app.
-Once you do so, the Exponent app will connect to the packager and begin running your app.
+1. Once the packager starts, the extension will open a separate tab with QR code to scan from the Expo Go.
+Once you do so, the Expo Go will connect to the packager and begin running your app.
 1. Once the app is loaded and running, [open the developer menu](https://reactnative.dev/docs/debugging#accessing-the-in-app-developer-menu) and enable remote debugging by clicking on `Debug JS Remotely` button.

    ![React Native developer menu](./resources/images/enable-remote-debug.png)

-   From here you can run and debug the app as normal.
+### Debug on expo-dev-client

+If you want to debug Expo app using [expo-dev-client](https://docs.expo.dev/development/getting-started/), follow below steps tp start debugging Expo application:

+1. Open your project in VS Code with this extension installed.
+1. In project folder, install expo-dev-client for your app using `npx expo install expo-dev-client`
+1. Create your app in development mode `eas build --profile development --platform all`, replace `--platform all` to      `android` or `ios` to build specific platform application.
+1. After build success, download your build and install application to your device or simulator
+1. In project, using `npx expo start --dev-client` to start Metro and load application in device or simulator
+1. Using `CMD + D` or `Ctrl + M` to open local devtools
+1. Add `Attach to application` command `./vscode/launch.json`
+1. Run `Attach` command in debug tab(maybe need to reload app in Metro after running debugger) and debugger will start to work.

 ### Configuring Expo